Alex-Costea/Bachelor/readme.md

-# Centralities and Influence within COVID-19 vaccination misinformation networks on Twitter
+# Centralities and Influence within COVID-19 anti-vaccine networks: A computational approach